Getting started with ecoClassify

 Step 1: Installing ecoClassify

-EcoClassify is a package within the SyncroSim modeling framework and requires SyncroSim Studio to be installed on your computer.
+Before we begin, you must have SyncroSim Studio and the ecoClassify package installed.
 Download the latest stable release of SyncroSim Studio here and follow the installation prompts.

 Open SyncroSim Studio and select File > Local Packages.
 This will open the Local Packages window in the main panel of SyncroSim Studio.
 In the bottom left corner, click on Install from Server…, select ecoClassify from the window that opens, and click OK.